Can i brag?

 Clearly I'm not that woman.
 Otherwise I would have been a model (and trust me, I tried)

 My journey started when I was a young girl.
 I have always had an affinity for reading books and writing stories.
-In fact, many a times I would ditch hanging out with my friends to sit outside on the hammock and immerse myself in other people's stories.
+In fact, many times I would ditch hanging out with my friends to instead sit outside on the hammock and immerse myself in other people's stories.
 When my cousins and I would gather together for family parties, I was the lone child talking into a hairbrush and pretending to interview the other kids.
 But then again, I also made tons of videos pretending I was a background dancer for Janet Jackson.
 You can see where the whole storyteller but also an entertainer thing was born, right?

 It came as no surprise that when I applied to colleges, I just knew that I wanted to work as a journalist, a writer...and an entertainer.

 I was accepted into the University of Illinois at Champaign/Urbana where I studied Broadcast Journalism and also dabbled in psychology and Spanish.

 Post college, I told myself I'd never work in a small town.
 So guess what I did?
 I got a job in a small town as a general assignment reporter and fill-in weather anchor.
 In this market, I shot and edited my own stories, daily.

 After some time in Northern Wisconsin--reporting on everything from a murder to a local library worm race--- I needed to move back home to Chicago where I continued my career in television, this time behind the scenes.
 I honed my skills in the third largest market as a producer--everything from Politics, LIVE breaking news to feature segments--as well as writer and shooter/editor.